AccelByte/accelbyte-csharp-modular-sdk/README.md

 NOTE: Do not use `.UseAutoTokenRefresh()` together with `.UseScheduledTokenRefresh()`.
 It will introduce unnecessary overhead and possibility of unexpected behaviour.

 ## Local Token Validation
-Local token validation is available since version 0.27.
-Currently only support for oauth client token.
+Enable this feature to use local token validation instead of default token validation.
+Token validation and parse access token can support all access token type (user, client, or platform) while permission validation only support for oauth client token only.
 To enable it, include `AccelByte.Sdk.Feature.LocalTokenValidation` and instantiate the sdk with following code.
 ```csharp
 //Add core namespace